-The package includes: doctor's fee, anesthetics, using of operating room, equipment, medicines, accommodation in a double room in the Poliklinika Bagatin the night after surgery, medications associated with the operation, care of the medical staff, the recommendations of drugs that will be taken after the surgery, check-up after surgery.
+The package includes: anesthetics, equipment, medicines, accommodation in a double room in the Bagatin Clinic the night after surgery, medications associated with the operation, care of the medical staff, the recommendations of drugs that will be taken after the surgery, check-up after surgery.

-The package does not include: stay in the Poliklinika Bagatin longer than one night, accommodation costs prior to admission in the Policlinic, telephone charges, preoperative examination (routine blood tests, ECG, chest X-ray), laboratory costs, drugs that are not connected with the operation, and consultations with other specialists and costs associated with other patients disease, such as diabetes, high blood pressure, asthma, thyroid disease, allergy medications, heart disease, etc.
+The package does not include: stay in the Bagatin Clinic longer than one night, accommodation costs prior to admission to the clinic, telephone charges, preoperative examination (routine blood tests, ECG, chest X-ray), laboratory costs, drugs that are not connected with the operation, and consultations with other specialists and costs associated with other patients disease, such as diabetes, high blood pressure, asthma, thyroid disease, allergy medications, heart disease, etc.

 People who have visited this page have also shown interest in these services: